gjbex/Python-for-programmers/README.md

   presentation.
 * `extra_exercises.md`: additional exercises for participants to practice their Python skills.
+* `extra_exercises_90min.md`: short version of the additional exercises for a 90-minute session.
 * `environment.yml`/`python_for_programmers_linux64_conda_specs.txt`: conda
   environment specifications with all Python packages used in this material.
 * `docs`: website for this training.